 The CPM Participating Function is a user-specific functional component.
 Its functionalities are performed in a CPM User’s home network and are invoked when the CPM User initiates an originating request or receives a terminating request.
 The CPM Participating Function handles CPM Sessions, CPM File Transfers, CPM Standalone Messages, and Media on behalf of the Participant it serves and enforces CPM User Preferences and service provider policies.
-Additionally, it can perform deferred messaging functionality by storing CPM Standalone Messages temporarily and deferring CPM Standalone Messages for later delivery depending on user preferences, availability and willingness of the CPM User, and it can perform conversation history functionality by recording a Participant’s CPM Conversations and storing these recorded CPM Conversations into the Message Storage Server.
+Additionally, it performs deferring functionality by storing CPM Messages and CPM File Transfer file(s) temporarily and deferring CPM Messages and CPM File Transfer file(s) for later delivery depending on user preferences, availability and willingness of the CPM User.
+The CPM Participating Function can also provide conversation history functionality by recording a Participant’s CPM Conversations and storing these recorded CPM Conversations into the Message Storage Server.

 The CPM Participating Function SHALL support the following functionalities: